 Flag (1 byte): Unsigned 8-bit integer.
-This value indicates whether all values are present and without error.
-This MUST be set to 0x00.
+This MUST be set to "0x00" to indicate that all property values are present and without error.

 ValueArray (Variable): An array of variable-sized structures.
 At each position of the array, the structure will either be a PropertyValue structure (see section 2.13.2) if the type of the corresponding property tag was specified, or a TypedPropertyValue structure (see section 2.13.30) if the type of the corresponding property tag was PtypUnspecified.